abhinav5342/FlightAndSearchService/README.md

    ## Project Setup

-   -clone the project o your local
+   -clone the project on your local

    -execute `npm install` on the same path of as of root directory
      of the downloaded project